 1st possibility: Private room

 Many Trier students are looking for flatmates for their shared flats.
 A shared flat with German students is a good opportunity to get to know people immediately and to improve your German language skills.
-The rent is generally between 250 and 300 EURO, sometimes higher.
+The rent is generally between 250 and 300 euros, sometimes higher.

 You can find more housing exchanges here: